DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

 # Terminology Disambiguation

-As I was revising the draft, I noticed that the word "element" can be a bit confusing.
-A set contains elements, so an element is always relative to a set.
-So when I say "an element" it means an element of the set in context.

 Every entity/thing in our discussion is a set.
 This is because all mathematical structures -- numbers, functions, shapes, spaces, etc. -- can all be represented as sets.
 Only having sets in our discussion simplifies things [^set-definition].
+An "element" is also a set, but it puts emphasis on the fact that it is contained in another set.
 So you may find me referring to the same thing as both a "set" and an "element".
 That is because a set is an element of another set.

 # A Small Universe

 Looking at the universal set directly can be quite daunting and disorientating because it's infinite in size.
 So we will start with a smaller "universal" set.
 We will prove that the universal set contains more than 5 elements.
 (If you are familiar with Cantor's diagonal argument, you may skip to the section A Large Universe)

 No duh, you say.
+It's so obvious that we don't need a proof.
 But stick with me, if we meticulously examine the underlying logic for our intuition, we can apply the similar logic to a bigger case where intuition fails.

-The only elements in our universe are 🍟, 🍕, 🥪, 🌮, 🥨.
+Let's say the only elements in our universe are 🍟, 🍕, 🥪, 🌮, 🥨.
 Since these are the only elements in the "universe", it follows that they are composed only of themselves, such as

 - 🍟 = {🍕}
 - 🍕 = {}